abssafi/ecg-processing-simulink/README.md

 INSTRUCTIONS:
 Download ex_ecg_sigprocessing.slx file and Open.
 This project was made in 2022 version.
-If you have a version older than 2022.
-Then go to MATLAB > Preferences > Simulink > Simulink Preferences > Model File > Uncheck "Do not load models created with newer version of Simulink".
+If you have a version older than 2022, then go to MATLAB > Preferences > Simulink > Simulink Preferences > Model File > Uncheck "Do not load models created with newer version of Simulink".

 Happy Coding!